Rhoban/placo/docs/getting_started/visualization.rst

 Points
 ------

-You can use :func:`placo_utils.visualization.point_viz` to visualize a point
+You can use :func:`placo_utils.visualization.point_viz` to visualize a point.

 .. admonition:: Example